Skip to content

 • Environment: Select an environment from the drop-down.

-7. To associate the credential with the selected environment, click Continue.
+7. To associate the credential with the selected environment, click Associate.
 To save the credential without first associating it with an environment, click Associate later.

 To use a credential, you must associate it with an environment; however, this can be done at a later stage, as described under Associate cloud provider credentials with an environment, below.